DHTMLX/docs-diagram/docs/overview.md

 <iframe src="https://snippet.dhtmlx.com/twd25ww1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

 The shapes are connected by curved lines and arranged around a central shape of the diagram.

-Each shape has a text and a colored border.
-The color of the outline depends on the level the shape belongs to.
-But you can change the look and feel of the shapes depending on your needs.
+### Custom shapes

+An example of adding a custom template into the mindmap mode of the diagram to create a site map:

+<iframe src="https://snippet.dhtmlx.com/do1jwmw1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

 ## Diagram Editor